Pay per appointment lead generation is one of the most high-paying lead-gen models.

 You know who to approach.

-It’s time to figure out how to approach.
+It’s time to figure out how to approach it.

 Now, listen.
 Even if you have the contact details of a potential customer who perfectly fits your ideal customer profile, do not just ring them up and pitch your business.